ianfromdover/cannonball/README.md

-# Bowmaster9000
+# Cannonball!

-An AR archery game for Android using Lightship ARDK
+A simple AR target shooting game for Android using Lightship ARDK

-The player pulls the arrow back and releases it on the target board.
+Shoot cannonballs at targets on a point of interest.
 Incorporates Lightship VPS to place a target board without an image marker on a point of interest.

 # Versions and Packages